Asday/hugo-theme-archetype-issue/README.md

+# Deprecated repository

+Good morning, intrepid present-day viewers.
+The issue has been resolved in 0.20.
+Thank you much, Hugo.

 # Hugo theme archetype issue

 Hey what's good.
-I'm having issues creating new posts based on archetypes provided by the theme.
-Enclosed is a self-contained repository demonstrating the issue.
+I was having issues creating new posts based on archetypes provided by the theme.
+Enclosed was a self-contained repository demonstrating the issue.

-The files in `content/test/` are the output of `hugo new` with various hugo versions and options.
+The files in `content/test/` were the output of `hugo new` with various hugo versions and options.
 The suffix denotes the hugo version used.
 If the filename contains `"with-switch"`, it was generated with `hugo new -k test test/<...>`.

 ## Installation